jenkinsci/swarm-plugin/README.md

 ```
 $ java -jar swarm-client.jar --help
- -deleteExistingClients                 : Deletes any existing slave with the
+ -deleteExistingClients                 : Delete any existing agent with the
                                           same name. (default: false)
- -description VAL                       : Description to be put on the slave
+ -description VAL                       : Description to be put on the agent.
- -disableClientsUniqueId                : Disables client's unique ID.
+ -disableClientsUniqueId                : Disable client's unique ID. (default:
-                                          (default: false)
+                                          false)
- -disableSslVerification                : Disables SSL verification in the
+ -disableSslVerification                : Disable SSL verification in the HTTP
-                                          HttpClient. (default: false)
+                                          client. (default: false)
  -disableWorkDir                        : Disable Remoting working directory
                                           support and run the agent in legacy
                                           mode. (default: false)
  -e (--env)                             : An environment variable to be defined
-                                          on this slave.
+                                          on this agent.
 It is specified as
                                           'key=value'.
 Multiple variables are
                                           allowed.
  -executors N                           : Number of executors (default: number